PipedreamHQ/pipedream/docs/docs/pricing/README.md

 #### Compute time limits

-Additionally Free accounts have a limit on compute time for processing test events in the workflow builder.
+Additionally, free accounts have a limit on compute time for processing test events in the workflow builder.

 This limit resets daily, but it does limit the amount of testing possible in a day.